lorosanu/ml-notions/md/02-03_naive-bayes.md

 Naive Bayes classifiers are a family of simple probabilistic classifiers based on applying Bayes' theorem with strong, naive *independence assumptions* between the features.

 The different naive Bayes classifiers differ mainly by the assumptions they make regarding the distribution of features.
+They are simple, scalable classification algorithms used especially in text classification tasks.

 It uses the concept of *probability* to clasify new instances.